Fatah–Hamas reconciliation process: March 2008 Sana'a Declaration

 On 23 March 2008, Hamas and Fatah sign the Sana'a Declaration that called for a return of the Gaza Strip to the pre-June 2007 situation.
 Disagreement about the interpretation immediately appeared.
 Fatah said that Hamas should relinquish its hold on Gaza first, while Hamas demanded the reinstatement of the Hamas-led unity government.

 On 8 November 2008, reconciliation talks due to be held in Cairo called off after Hamas announced a boycott in protest at the detention of hundreds of its members by President Abbas's security forces.

+2009–2010 talks

 2009 talks

 At the end of February 2009, Hamas and Fatah start talks in Cairo after the Israeli assault on Gaza in Operation Cast Lead that began on 27 December 2008 and ended on 18 January 2009.

 On 7 March 2009, Salam Fayyad submits his resignation as prime minister to pave the way for the formation of a national unity government.

 On 12 March 2009, the parties reportedly reach a compromise on the issue of the Palestinian Security Services, and on 15 March on holding presidential and legislative elections by 25 January 2010.

 On 17 March, problems appear on the terms of a national unity government.
 Fatah clings to adherence to the Quartet conditions, including recognition of Israel and focus on negotiations with Israel, while Hamas wants a majority in a new government and refuses to recognize Israel.
 The talks stalled in October due to "inappropriate conditions."